 First Glimpse of Wedge Mountain 9 Sept 1923

-Continuing upwards at about 5,000 feet elevation the trees began thinning out and giving place to open meadows.
-We were nearly all in when we finally found water near 6pm, at the extreme limits of the timberline and we made camp as quickly as possible.
-We were now in an ideal place for an attempt on Wedge Mountain and settled in for the night.
+At about 5,000 feet elevation the trees thinned out, giving place to meadows, which must have been beautiful when the flowers were in bloom.
+We were nearly “all in” when we found water at about 6 pm, and we made camp as quickly as possible.
+We were now in an ideal place for an attempt on Wedge Mountain, being at an elevation of 6,000 feet, and at the extreme limit of timber line.

 September 10, 1923: Wedge Mountain